-Devastating fire kills at least 34 in Indian capital
+Devastating fire kills at least 43 in Indian capital

-NEW DELHI (AP) — At least 34 people died on Sunday in a major fire that broke out in a building in a grains market in central New Delhi, a doctor in a government-run hospital said.
+NEW DELHI (AP) — At least 43 people died on Sunday in a devastating fire that broke out in a building in a crowded grains market area in central New Delhi, police said.

-Dr. Kishore Singh said the victims were brought to the hospital by rescuers.
-Another 15 people were being treated for burns or smoke inhalation.
+Dr. Kishore Singh of a government-run hospital said the victims were brought to the hospital by rescuers.
+Another 16 people were being treated for burns or smoke inhalation.
 They are in stable condition, Singh said.

-The cause of the fire is being investigated.
+The cause of the fire, which erupted around 5:30 a.m., is being investigated.

 Fire Services chief Atul Garg said the blaze was put out by 25 fire trucks and the rescue operation completed.

-He said that 56 people had been moved out of the area.
+Police officer Arun Kumar Mittal said that the fatalities were among 59 people who had been moved out of the building on fire in the Rani Jhansi Marg area.

 Prime Minister Narendra Modi described the fire as “extremely horrific.”